abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-09-01-logistic-regression.md

 The red line in the plot above is the probability output.
 It looks like S-shaped curve and is also called Sigmoid Curve.

-In order to use these probabilities for classification purpose, a threshold value is decided below which all the predictions will be decided as 1 and all the rest as 0.
+In order to use these probabilities for classification purpose, a threshold value is decided between 0 and 1, below which all the predictions will be decided as 1 and all the rest as 0.
+As a naive rule, 0.5 can be taken as the cutoff, but there are better methods to determine the same.
+We will discuss these later.

 ### Probability (Revision)